mvolkmann/blog/src/lit.md

     return html`<div>Hello, ${this.name}!</div>`;
   }

+  // The `styles` property can be defined anywhere in
+  // the class definition, not just at the bottom.
   // :host refers to outermost element rendered by this custom element. static styles = css`
     :host {